klaytn/kips/KIPs/kip-17-non_fungible_token.md

 - Every token transfer/mint/burn MUST be tracked by event logs.
 This means that a Transfer event MUST be emitted for any action related to transfer/mint/burn.
 - KIP-17 also supports the wallet interface of ERC-721 (`ERC721TokenReceiver`) to be compliant with ERC-721.
+- More optional extensions are defined (minting extension, minting with URI extension, burning extension, and pausing extension).

 ### KIP-13 Identifiers
 The below table shows KIP-13 identifiers for interfaces defined in this proposal.